3 Ways to Find Free ATMs

 Your Card’s Network

 Most debit cards are part of an ATM network that allows you to make free withdrawals.
-Whether you bank with a megabank or a small credit union, institutions typically team up with card networks, so using an ATM for free is just a matter of finding ATMs in the right network.
+Whether you bank with a megabank or a local institution, banks and credit unions often team up with card networks.
+Using an ATM for free is often just a matter of finding ATMs in the right network.

 To find out which network your bank uses, just ask.
-Your bank’s app or website should also point you in the right direction if you use an “ATM Locator” or similar tool.
-If your bank is no help, take a look at your debit or ATM card: On the back of the card, you should see logos for various card networks (or you might not, depending on your card).
-Those logos tell you how to search for free ATMs in your area.
+Your bank’s app or website should also point you in the right direction with an “ATM Locator” or similar tool.
+If your bank is no help, check your debit or ATM card: On the back of the card, you should find logos for various card networks (or you might not, depending on your card).
+Those logos indicate which networks to search for in your area.

 Several networks are listed below.
 If one of the names matches the logo on your card, head to their website for more details and to use their ATM search tool.
-Many of these sites also offer apps that can direct you to the nearest free ATM using GPS.
-Note that some networks also list stores that allow you to get cash back on purchases (you can always make a small purchase if there’s something you need or if it’ll cost less than a nearby ATM).
+Many of these sites also offer apps that can direct you to the nearest free ATM with GPS-enabled devices that track your location.
+Note that some networks also list stores that allow you to get cash back on purchases.
+You can always make a small purchase if there’s something you need or if it’ll cost less than a nearby ATM.

 Not free?
-As you use ATM locators, keep in mind that some of them may show ATMs will cost you money.
-In some cases, the ATM is free (it won’t charge a surcharge), but your bank will charge you for using that “foreign” ATM.
-To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free (some online bank accounts, including Capital One 360, don’t charge foreign ATM fees).
+As you use ATM locators, keep in mind that some of them may show ATMs will cost money to use.
+In some cases, the ATM is free (it won’t add a surcharge), but your bank will charge you for using a “foreign” ATM.
+To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free.
+Some online bank accounts, including Capital One 360, don’t charge foreign ATM fees.